tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

 are essential, which could be removed or reduced in scope, and what we can improve for the most important use cases.

+This document proposes a variety of possible improvements of varying size and scope.
+Specific design proposals should get their own documentation.

 ## Background